 Under Vermont’s Earned Sick Time law (VESTL), all employers must allow for accrual and use of at least 40 hours of paid sick leave per year for their employees.
 Employers are required to display a notice for employees to view that details employee rights under the law.

-Vermont employers should familiarize themselves with specific compliance issues and certain key considerations for terminating employees.
+Vermont employers should familiarize themselves with specific compliance issues and certain key considerations for separating employees.

-In Vermont, the final paycheck must be issued within 72 hours if the termination is involuntary.
-For a voluntary termination, the final paycheck can be issued on the next regularly scheduled payday or on the Friday following an employee’s resignation, if there is no scheduled payday.
+In Vermont, the final paycheck must be issued within 72 hours if the separation is involuntary.
+For a voluntary separation, the final paycheck can be issued on the next regularly scheduled payday or on the Friday following an employee’s resignation, if there is no scheduled payday.

 This material has been prepared for informational purposes only, and is not intended to provide, and should not be relied on for, legal or tax advice.
 If you have any legal or tax questions regarding this content or related issues, then you should consult with your professional legal or tax advisor.